davekinkead/democratic-equality/simulation.coffee.md

 Next, we look at preference distribution over time.
 Preferences on distinct issues can be consistent or independent.  `Consistency` in preferences here means that if an agent has preference `A` on issue `1`, then they will likely have preference `A` for issue `2`.
 We repeat our simulation with both a range of `skew` and `consistency` values.

+Let's try and visualise this idea using 10 agents and 5 trials.

+    # D D D D D A B C C C
+    # D C A A A A A D D A
+    # B C C C C C C D B A
+    # B B B B B C A C D D
+    # C C C C A B A D B C

 > The expectation now is that when preferences are consistently skewed, persistent minorities will be present in all procedures.
 None of them will realise substantive equality in these circumstances.

 Finally, we add influence to the model.
 By influence I mean informal political power (the ability to chance other's preferences) as opposed to formal power (the right to vote).
 We run the simulation again with influence values ranging from uniform to highly concentrated.

+    # A A A C A B D C B D C C D A B A A A D B C C C A D B B C B D A C A D D C A C A C A D A B B D D A D A

 > The expectation here is that influence will undermine substantive equality in even the non-skewed voting processes.
 I'm really not sure what will happen for sortition.

 > Also for debate here is whether we should treat the influence as resulting in enlightened preference or are others misled.
 The former requires measuring against final preference while the latter against initial preference.

 Will this be enough to seriously challenge egalitarian justifications of democracy?
 I have a strong hunch that it will undermine the application of these accounts to our actual democracies that use voting rather than sorting and have concentrated informal power structures.